jaytrentwv/signal-wallpaper-desktop/README.md

 Apple Developer ID signing and notarization are planned for a future release.

+ecause this app is not yet notarized with Apple, macOS may show a "damaged and can't be opened" error.
+Follow these steps to install it anyway:

+Option 1 — Right-click to open (easiest)

+Download the .dmg file
+Double-click the DMG to mount it
+Drag SIGNAL Wallpaper into your Applications folder
+Go to Applications in Finder
+Right-click (or Control-click) the app and select Open Click Open in the warning dialog that appears
+The app will launch and macOS will remember your choice going forward Option 2 — Strip the quarantine flag via Terminal

+Download the .dmg file
+Open Terminal and run:
+xattr -cr ~/Downloads/SIGNAL-Wallpaper-1.0.0-mac-arm64.dmg
+Double-click the DMG and drag the app to Applications Launch normally
+Note: If you moved the app to a different folder, adjust the path in the command above accordingly.

 🔒 Privacy
 SIGNAL Wallpaper is designed around local processing.